Sri Lanka Route Guide

 Sri Lanka Visa

 You need a Sri Lanka visa to be allowed into the country.
-Arranging a visa isn’t difficult at all.
-Just make sure your passport is valid for at least 6 months.
-You have several options for obtaining a visa for Sri Lanka.
+Luckily, arranging a visa isn’t difficult at all.
+All you need to do is make sure your passport is valid for at least six months.
+You can select several options for your visa for Sri Lanka, depending on how long you are planning to stay and for what reason you are visiting the country.

-The first option is applying for your Sri Lanka visa online at www.eta.gov.lk.
+The first option is applying for your Sri Lanka visa online.
 It’s wise to apply at least a few days before your arrival.
-Usually, the applications are approved within a few hours and you will receive your eTA (Electronic Travel Authorisation).
-This 30-day visa will cost you $30 and can only be paid by credit card.
+Usually, the applications are approved within a few hours, and you will receive your ETA (Electronic Travel Authorisation).
+The 30-day tourist visa will cost you $35.

 Visa on Arrival

-Even if you have not applied for eTA can get a Visa on Arrival on arrival for Sri Lanka.
-There is a counter at the airport in Colombo where you can go to.
-For this service, you will pay $5 extra and you have to wait long.
+Even if you have not applied for ETA can get a Visa on Arrival on arrival for Sri Lanka.
+There is a counter at the airport in Colombo where you can go.
+However, you will pay $5 extra, and there are generally long queues.
+For this reason, we recommend applying for your visa online ahead of time.

 Vaccinations Sri Lanka